anaggomes/anaggomes/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on basic Javascript skills!
-- 🌱 I’ll soon be learning Software Development with northcoders.com
+- 🌱 Learning Software Development with northcoders.com
 - 👯 I’m looking to collaborate on any cool project that will teach me something new
 - 🤔 I’m looking for help with git & command line
 - 💬 Ask me about: biohacking :)